← Back to AI Guardrails & Risk

 System Design Principles: The Rules of AI Adoption

-1. The RAG Principle (Retrieval-Augmented Generation)
+1. The RAG Principle (Grounded Retrieval)

-2. "Human-in-the-Loop" for High-Stakes Actions
+2. Human-in-the-Loop for High-Stakes Actions

 3. Semantic Scoping